 See how I created a flea market style outdoor table setting using salvaged, vintage and on-hand decor.
 Budget-friendly, yet charming summer entertaining ideas!

 Welcome to week two of the OUTDOOR EXTRAVAGANZA!
 Be sure to check out my DIY garden apron if you missed our Plants & Flowers blog hop.

 This time, it’s all about Outdoor Decorating & Entertaining.
-Ready to take a look at my flea market style outdoor table setting?
+Ready to take a look at my flea market style outdoor table setting ideas?

 Before I share the details of this outdoor project, I need to back up a bit.
 A few years ago while visiting my parents’ farm, I came across two old benches tucked away in a grain bin.
 My mom told me to take whatever I wanted, so we loaded them in the back of the truck and headed home.